 Use the latest and greatest threat detection technologies

-Even-though the DarkSide group uses techniques to evade most threat detection technologies, that doesn’t render these technologies obsolete.
+Even though the DarkSide group uses techniques to evade most threat detection technologies, that doesn’t render these technologies obsolete.
 You still need to ensure that you are using the latest threat detection technologies available, including UBA, AV, IPS, DLP, SIEM, NGFW, and more.

 Monitor privileged account access for suspicious activity

 Use a real-time auditing solution to monitor access to all privileged accounts.
 Most real-time auditing solutions use machine learning techniques to learn typical usage patterns.
-When usage patterns deviate from what would be considered “normal”, such as an employee accessing their account during the early hours of the morning, an alert will be send to the administrator, who will investigate the incident.
+When usage patterns deviate from what would be considered “normal”, such as an employee accessing their account during the early hours of the morning, an alert will be sent to the administrator, who will investigate the incident.

 Use threshold alerting to respond to anomalous events

 Most sophisticated real-time auditing solutions are able to detect and respond to events that match a pre-defined threshold condition, which can be valuable for a number of reasons.
 Firstly, it can be used to identify anomalous logon failure, which might be a sign of a brute-force attack.
 Alternatively, were the group successful in deploying and executing their ransomware code, threshold alerting could be used to prevent the attack from spreading.
-For example, if x number of file have been encrypted within a given time-frame, a custom script could be executed which might disable a user account, stop a specific process, change the firewall settings or simply shut down the affected server.
+For example, if x number of files have been encrypted within a given time-frame, a custom script could be executed which might disable a user account, stop a specific process, change the firewall settings or simply shut down the affected server.

 Security awareness training

 Given that the DarkSide group sometimes uses phishing techniques to gain access to credentials and deploy their malware, you must ensure that your employees have been sufficiently trained to identify and report on any suspicious emails, text messages, and phone calls.